 These two actions might seem rather obvious but you’d be surprised by how many people neglect the importance of them.

-First off, cleansing isn’t simply brushing your hair a few times with shampoo.
+First off, cleansing isn’t simply brushing your hair a few times with shampoo that prevents hair thinning.
 No, in fact, cleansing here is pretty similar to cleansing in a skincare routine.
 It involves removing dead skin and product residue while ensuring that your hair retains its natural oils.
 Swimmers are particularly prone to their hair drying out due to chlorine in pools.
 For more regular washes, opt for “daily” shampoos that are more friendly for frequent hair washes.

 You’ll have to give your scalp a good scrub to remove sebum accumulation that causes unwelcomed oiliness.
 Thus, this gets rid of excessive oiliness at your scalp.
 If the dead skin isn’t sufficiently removed, you’ll begin noticing skin buildup as flakes on your scalp within three weeks or so due to skin regeneration.
 Clarifying shampoos would be more effective in removing sebum buildup in the hair.
 However, these are advised to be applied monthly since it’s primarily for a deep cleanse.